aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Batch job schedulers manage the job queues and execution on a compute resource.
 AiiDA ships with plugins for a range of schedulers, and this section describes the interface of these plugins.

-See :ref:`this how-to <how-to:plugin-codes:scheduler>` for adding support for custom schedulers.
+Follow :ref:`these instructions <topics:schedulers:create_plugin>` to add support for custom schedulers.

 PBSPro
 ------